skuditha/skuditha/README.md

 - 👋 Hi, I’m @skuditha
 - 👀 I’m interested in using AI/ML/DL to solve physics problems
-- 🌱 I’m currently learning physics at the University of Colombo
+- 🌱 I’m currently studying Hadronic Physics at the Mississippi State University and working on projects with Hall B of Jefferson Labs.
-- 💞️ I’m looking to collaborate on Machine Learning Projects
+- 💞️ I’m looking to collaborate on projects related to Nuclear/Hadronic physics, specially with an emphasis on Machine Learning
-- 📫 You can reach me via email: 2017s16353@stu.cmb.ac.lk
+- 📫 You can reach me via email: uw23@msstate.edu

 <!---
 skuditha/skuditha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.